2020 401(k) Contribution Limits, Rules, and More

 2020 Salary Deferral 401(k) Contribution Limits

 Reflecting a rise in inflation, the IRS has increased the salary deferral contribution limit by $500.
-As a result, individual plan participants can contribute up to $18,500 of their wages in 2018.
+As a result, individual plan participants can contribute up to $19,000 of their wages in 2019.
 For those ages 50 and older, the catch-up contribution remains capped at $6,000, meaning there is no change from tax-year 2018's catch-up contribution amount.

 2020 Total Annual 401(k) Contribution Limits